Kangran/turtle-trading/README.md

 Drop markets that stopped trading.
 Set markets as continuous futures to allow access to a rolling window of futures contracts.

 # get-prices
-Get prices.
-Get high, low, and close.
+Get high, low, and close prices.
 Get 22 daily bars for computing average true range.

 # validate-prices
 Drop markets with null prices.
 Set markets as validated markets

+# compute-high
+Compute 20 and 55 day high.
+Get highest high for the past 20 and 55 days.

+# compute-low
+Compute 20 and 55 day low.
+Get lowest low for the past 20 and 55 days.

+# get-contracts
+Get current contracts.

 # compute-average-true-range
 Compute average true range, or N, using ATR in TA-Lib.
 Use a rolling window that is 1 day larger than the moving average.